engelsjk/node-sms-surveybot/README.md

 * Set up a Twilio account, get a phone number and create a TwiML app
 * Follow the instructions below!

-Other than that, you can customize the survey questions, data you want recorded in the Google Spreadsheet, etc but that requires a bit more editing of code.
+Other than that, you can customize the survey questions, the data you want recorded in the Google Spreadsheet, etc but that requires a bit more editing of code.
 If you want to stick to a two question survey and only record the question and answer in your spreadsheet, you can just edit the copy text in *custom_message.json*.
 Beyond that, you'll have to start changing code in *app.js* and *spreadsheet.js*.

 For more information on how Google Spreadsheet editing was incorporated, how to run this Node.js app (locally, using ngrok and then on AWS EC2), and how to get it set up on Twilio, see below!